Trekking experts per destination

 The Origin of the Dingle Way

-Best Season for the Dingle Way in Ireland
+Best Season to Walk the Dingle Way

 Contrary to other treks in Europe, like the Alta via 2 in the Dolomites and the Salzburger Almenweg in Austria, where you can only trek during the summer months, you can walk the Dingle Way all year round.
 The popular season is between March and October, May being the most recommended month.
 What you should know is that weather conditions are frequently wet and windy, regardless of the season that you choose, so pack the necessary wet/warm weather gear and always have an extra, dry pair of shoes to wear at the end of the day.
 A good rain jacket and overtrousers will be your best allies.